Meet the new Director:

 Videoconferencing with the Redpath Museum!

 Your class of any grade or group of any age level can now visit the Museum without having to take a field trip!
 Our video conference program features three interactive, one hour long live streaming sessions with a museum educator in the Redpath Museum galleries.
-All you need is a Jabber account or a video conference connection (VLAN) in order to connect with us.
+All you need is an email account or a video conference connection (VLAN) in order to connect with us.

 What: Choose one of these VCs: Triceratops & Dinosaur Excavation, Mummies & Ancient Egyptian Life, Volcanoes or Quebec Biodiversity.
 Your class will ask questions, interact with the museum educator, and work on activity sheets during and after the videoconference.